MMR-V: What's Left Unsaid? A Benchmark for Multimodal Deep Reasoning in Videos: Task Overview

 \subsection{Definition for Implicit and Explicit Reasoning.}

-We categorize reasoning tasks in MMR-V into \textbf{Implicit Reasoning} and \textbf{Explicit Reasoning}, inspired by Kahneman's Dual Process Theory~\cite{kahneman2011thinking} and other cognitive theories~\cite{evans1984heuristic, sun2006clarion, polanyi2012personal}.
+We categorize reasoning tasks in MMR-V into \textbf{Implicit Reasoning} and \textbf{Explicit Reasoning}, inspired by Kahneman's Dual Process Theory~\citep{kahneman2011thinking} and other cognitive theories~\citep{evans1984heuristic, sun2006clarion, polanyi2012personal}.
 The most obvious difference is whether or not one needs to understand the subtext beneath the surface information.
 Secondly, implicit reasoning for human is often achieved by experience based on world knowledge, thus consuming little attention resources.
 Tasks are further divided into 10 categories and 33 subcategories.
-Six categories are shown in Figure \ref{fig:task_overview}, with the first row belonging to implicit and the second row is explicit.
+Figure \ref{fig:task_overview} shows six categories (top row: implicit; bottom: explicit).
 Further explanations and examples can be found in Appendix~\ref{sec:task details}.

 \textbf{Implicit Reasoning} focuses on incorporating \textbf{hidden meanings behind visual information} into reasoning.
 In these tasks, surface-level visual cues often conceal deeper layers of meaning, such as metaphor.
 Besides, for human, \textit{“(implicit) operates automatically and quickly, with little or no effort and no sense of voluntary control.” - Dual Process Theory.}